siddharth9300/siddharth9300/README.md

 ## I'm a Student!!

-- 🌱 I’m currently learning Java
+- 🌱 Have good knowledge in different languages such as Java , Python , C , Kotlin
-- 🥅 2021 Goals: Contribute more to Open Source projects
+- 🥅 2022 Goals: Contribute more to Open Source projects

 ---